-You can find preliminary information about Fall 2020 seminars and electives on the Academics section of our website.
+You can find information about seminars and electives on the Academics section of our website.
 You will find course titles and descriptions, faculty bios, and syllabus outlines.
-Information about Winter 2021 and Spring 2021 courses will be available later in the year, about October and January, respectively.
+Information about Winter Quarter 2021 and Spring Semester 2021 courses will be available shortly.

 Who are the instructors and what will they bring to the classroom experience?

 Our instructors are experts in policy, government and media who bring a wealth of knowledge and experience to UCDC courses.
-Currently, they are all imaginative and experienced teachers.
-They are working on transforming their in-person courses into online courses for the Fall Term.
-You can read their bios attached to the different courses.
+Our instructors are experienced teachers who have transformed their in-person courses in imaginative ways to make the online experience especially valuable in this remote environment.

 What time will the classes be?

-All fall classes will include a live (synchronous) component but will also have a recorded or other non-live (asynchronous) component.
+All classes will include a live (synchronous) component but will also have a recorded or other non-live (asynchronous) component.
 We know that there is a need for face-to-face instruction but also flexibility for student schedules, technology challenges, Zoom fatigue, and more.
 A tentative Winter Quarter 2021 and Spring Semester 2021 schedule will be available shortly.
 View the Fall 2020 schedule for reference.

 What platforms will be used for instruction?
 Communication with peers?

-Instructors are likely to use some combination of Canvas, Zoom, Slack, and email for conducting class and communicating with students.
+Instructors use a combination of Canvas, Zoom, and email for conducting class and communicating with students.

 How do I enroll for classes?

-First, you MUST commit to the program by July 31 to be eligible to enroll in classes.
-Instructions for committing have been sent so if you have not received them, please contact your campus coordinator.
+First, you MUST commit to the program by October 16 to be eligible to enroll in classes.
+Instructions for committing will be sent the week of October 12.

 Then, you will enroll in two separate ways.
 One, you must be enrolled on your home campus.
 Different campuses have different course numbers for UCDC seminars and internships.
-Your UCDC Campus Coordinator will provide you with instructions on how to enroll on your home campus by late-August.
+Your UCDC Campus Coordinator will provide you with instructions on how to enroll on your home campus.

 In addition to being enrolled on campus, you will be required to enroll in courses through UCDC’s enrollment system.
-Enrollment instructions will be emailed to students on Thursday, July 30.
+Enrollment instructions will be emailed to students in November.

-Enrollment for Fall 2020 begins on Wednesday, August 5.
+Enrollment for Winter Quarter/Spring Semester 2020 begins on Friday, November 20.

 What date will instruction begin?